camillobruni/pi/05_ruby/01_ruby/README.md

 - How do you quit `irb`?

-- Use `ri` to get information about string
+- Use `ri` to get information about the class String

-- Use `ri` to get information about strip in string
+- Use `ri` to get information about the method strip in the class String

-- Try to figure out what the method to s does
+- Try to figure out what the method to_s does

 - When do you use the command `ruby`